Family Wealth Planning: How to Be Prepared – PillarWM

-Accumulating, managing and preserving long-term financial wealth for your family in the present and for the future is known as family wealth planning.
-An effective family wealth plan aims to align your financial goals with your family’s best interest.
+Accumulating, managing, and preserving long-term financial wealth for your family in the present and for the future is known as family wealth planning.
+An effective family wealth planning aims to align your financial goals with your family’s best interest.
 Your individual value and your family’s collective value influence how you set and plan for long-term objectives.
-Communicating and making these decisions together by engaging in an open dialogue can help each of you comprehend the role and meaningfulness of wealth for a sustainable legacy.
+Communicating and making these decisions together by engaging in open dialogue can help each of you comprehend the role and meaningfulness of wealth for a sustainable legacy.

-Specialists allow you to engage in strategic planning, by discussing your long-term goals such as wealth transfer, legacy planning and charitable giving, and developing a plan to work towards them.
+Specialists allow you to engage in strategic planning by discussing your long-term goals such as wealth transfer, legacy planning, and charitable giving and developing a plan to work towards them.
 You can reflect on the plan to make sure that it accurately represents your family’s values and objectives.
 Managing major expenses like college tuition and weddings requires anticipation and the participation of each family member so that they can understand financial responsibility and accountability.

-Wealth management is a complex process which needs the unbiased perspective of a team of skilled specialists.
+Wealth management is a complex process that needs the unbiased perspective of a team of skilled specialists.
 Collaborating with wealth managers can combine the knowledge and expertise of various professionals to help you create investment strategies to protect your assets.
-Our hard cover book, The Art of Protecting Ultra-High Net Worth Portfolios and Estates – Strategies for Families Worth $25 Million To $500 Million, discuss how you can safeguard your wealth.
+Our hardcover book, The Art of Protecting Ultra-High Net Worth Portfolios and Estates – Strategies for Families Worth $25 Million To $500 Million, discusses how you can safeguard your wealth.
 Trusted advisors can help your family map out the future you envision.

 Legacy, Estate and Inheritance Planning

 Legacy planning is the process of planning how you will bequeath your assets or property to your loved ones or next of kin after your death.
-It consists of more than just real estate or cash assets, it can include family values you would like to conveyto your heirs, for example, charitable giving.
+It consists of more than just real estate or cash assets, and it can include family values you would like to convey to your heirs, for example, charitable giving.
 You can leave behind the legacy of supporting a certain family narrative that your future generations must uphold, or you can require them to continue funding a particular foundation or cause in your name.

 Inheritance itself is a financial term used to describe the assets passed down to an ascribed heir after someone’s death.
-These could include stocks, cash, bonds, automobiles, jewels, art, antiques or real estate properties.
+These could include stocks, cash, bonds, automobiles, jewels, art, antiques, or real estate properties.
 An inheritance plan is a part of the estate plan, and it more specifically defines which assets you would like to pass down to whom.
-The decisions of how you want to distribute your estate and who you choose as your heirs,are legally enforceable when you have a written inheritance plan.
+The decisions of how you want to distribute your estate and who you choose as your heirs are legally enforceable when you have a written inheritance plan.
 A simple last will and testament is signed to avoid family disputes and court hearings in regards to the distribution of estates.
-The estate plan can also designate an executor of the estate, and a legal guardian in the case of any minor children.
+The estate plan can also designate an executor of the estate and a legal guardian in the case of any minor children.

 When Do You Need Family Wealth Planning?

 A family wealth planning strategy should be in place regardless of your level of income.
 If you plan to continue accumulating wealth, a growing estate can become challenging to manage on your own.
-Seeking input from your loved ones about their financial aspirations can help set the foundation for a family wealth plan, but ultimately an external advisor is needed to ensure that it is followed through with.
+Seeking input from your loved ones about their financial aspirations can help set the foundation for family wealth planning.
+Still, ultimately an external advisor is needed to ensure that it is followed through with.
 Our Ultimate Guide can help you look for the best advisor to secure your financial future.

-High net worth and ultra high net worth families have constantly growing assets, which makes it more complex to manage their wealth.
+High net worth and ultra-high net worth families have constantly growing assets, which makes it more complex to manage their wealth.
 A wealth manager or financial advisor is crucial in this respect to make it easier for you and your family to communicate and cooperate to manage your assets.
 You can approach a family office, which is a financial institution driven to help your family in its financial management.

 Family Wealth Management Services

 Wealth planning requires an unbiased, third-party advisor to address this sensitive and complicated topic.
-Family wealth management services use their resources and expertise to provide you with opportunities to grow you family’s portfolio while mitigating any inter-family disputes.
+Family wealth management services use their resources and expertise to provide you with opportunities to grow your family’s portfolio while mitigating any intra-family disputes.
 You can learn more about improving your portfolio in our Performance Guide.
-Here are a few things to consider before hiring family wealth planning services.
+Here are a few things to consider before hiring a family wealth planning service.

 Hiring a lawyer to plan your legacy is not sufficient, as they may lack the knowledge and financial expertise to meet your needs.
 Specialists who are skilled in the estate planning of wealthy individuals can be found at family offices, and they can work alongside a team of financial advisors for your benefit.

-High net worth families have significant wealth which needs a family office with wide-ranging expertise to help them manage their wealth and formulate their future monetary aspirations.
+High net worth families have significant wealth, which needs a family office with wide-ranging expertise to help them manage their wealth and formulate their future monetary aspirations.
 Wealth managers at Pillar Wealth Management have vast experience in managing the finances of high earners.
 Schedule a meeting if you’d like to have a chat with someone from our team.